Soumyabrata/Soumyabrata.github.io/index.md

 #### Recent News

++ I'm a guest editor in the <a href="https://ieeexplore.ieee.org/document/9142155">Special Issue on Deep Learning and Evolutionary Computation for Satellite Imagery</a>, in <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=8254253">IEEE Big Data Mining and Analytics journal</a>.
 + Welcome to our grad students: Jason Walsh, and Barry McNicholl, who joined us for their research masters degree supervision.
 + Welcome to our summer interns for this academic year: Sarthak Batra, Dewansh Kaloni, Pierre Berjon, Guillaume Tran, and Buğra Alparslan.
 They are working on varied projects in the area of computer vision and machine learning.
 + We are delighted to receive a research grant from <a href="https://www.kaggle.com/">Kaggle</a>, a subsidiary of Google LLC, for atmospheric monitoring using imaging sensors, along with <a href="https://people.ucd.ie/michela.bertolotto">Michela Bertolotto</a>, <a href="https://people.ucd.ie/gavin.mcardle">Gavin McArdle</a>, and <a href="https://people.ucd.ie/isabella.gollini">Isabella Gollini</a>.